 This school in Northern Ghana started with 20 girls under a tree.
-A few short years later, there are more than 120 girls happily studying inside a classroom built thanks to the support of Ten by Three.
+A few years later, there are more than 120 girls happily studying inside a classroom built with the support of Ten by Three.

-Their parents can pay for their school fees and uniforms thanks to purchases of Ten by Three product.
-One student told us that before our collaboration the girls were not counted among the human beings of the earth because they were poor and dirty.
-As you can see, that is no longer the case and their voices can now be heard.
+Their parents can pay for their school fees and uniforms thanks to purchases of Ten by Three products.
+One student told us that before our collaboration, the girls were not counted among the human beings of the Earth because they were poor and dirty.
+That is no longer the case, and their voices can now be heard.

 students are thriving in communities we serve